tomcam/mb/website/docs/theme-architecture.md

 ## Creating a Metabuzz site

-Here's what it looks like to build your first site after installing Metabuzz.
+First, a quick review showing the steps to build a typical first site after installing Metabuzz.

-###  Run mb new [sitename]
+###  Run mb new site

 Once per website, you need to create the site's directory and starter files.
 In this example, the site is creatively named `foo`.